A - Z of Frequently Asked Questions

 X is for X-tra curricular activities:

-Funky Kids activity group; piano or violin lessons take place outside school hours.
-Contact the office for more details.
+Funky Kids activity group; tin whistle, coding lessons may take place.
+These are outside school hours.
+Contact the office for more details of what's available in any given year.
+Under present health guidelines, these activities are restricted.

 Y is for Years: